elycruz/webgl-programming-guide-book/README.md

 **Note:**
 - This book uses Webgl 1.0 so all examples will/are in webgl 1.0 (maybe at another time we can port the examples to use Webgl 2 (OpenGl Es 3.0).
-- Only chp2 has been converted into the app so far.
-All other chapters are from several years ago and don't use the newly set up app.
+- ~~Only chp2 has been converted into the app so far.
+All other chapters are from several years ago and don't use the newly set up app.~~  Chapters 1-9 have been built out.
+Chapter 10 is pending.

+## Pending tasks
+Put each example into a chapter view;  E.g.,
+ Put all chapter examples onto chapter pages (will shorten left hand menu and allow for a collapsible navigation).

 ## Dirs
 - ./src/components - All chapter examples are here.
-- Other dis are self explanetory (./src/utils for utils, ./src/css for sass/css etc.).
+- Other dirs are self explanetory (./src/utils for utils, ./src/css for sass/css etc.).

 ## Development
 Dev scripts etc.